 The “POP-UP” Water Suite in 2021: Four Seasonal Sound Gardens in MPLS

-Wavelets Creative presents composer JG Everest’s entire four-part Water Suite: Four Seasonal Sound Gardens in a series of free outdoor, self-guided “pop-up” events along West River Parkway in Minneapolis beginning with the “SPRING Sound Garden” on Saturday May 8, from 12-4pm.
-Each Sound Garden event features a temporary sound installation of 50 small, battery-powered remote speakers distributed throughout the park, each playing a different part of the larger piece of music, creating a multi-layered, immersive experience.
-The sound installation is then accompanied by live roving musicians and dancers, with site-specific poetry and visual art elements embedded throughout the installation.
+Wavelets Creative presents composer JG Everest’s entire four-part Water Suite: Four Seasonal Sound Gardens in a series of free outdoor, self-guided “pop-up” events along West River Parkway in Minneapolis beginning with the “SPRING Sound Garden” on Saturday May 8, the Summer Sound Garden on July 10, the Fall Sound Garden on Oct 2, and the Winter Sound Garden on January 22, 2022.
+Each Sound Garden event features a temporary sound installation of 50+ small, battery-powered remote speakers distributed throughout the park, each playing a different part of the larger piece of music, creating a multi-layered, immersive experience.
+The sound installation is then accompanied live by roving musicians and dancers, with site-specific poetry and visual art elements embedded throughout the installation.
 The site-specific movement scores are collaboratively designed by dancers Leslie O’Neill, Erika Hansen, Sarah Baumert, and Megan Mayer along with JG Everest, and are subtly layered into the experience both near and far.
 In addition to the dancers, members of the Free Range Orchestra & Choir ensemble roam through the outdoor spaces accompanying the installation soundscore live, adding additional spatial and spontaneous elements to the experience.

 These seasonal Sound Garden events are designed as durational, self-guided experiences intended for audience to connect more meaningfully to a particular place and the natural world.
 The spatial sound score and live dance and musical elements are meant to accompany the sounds and physical elements that are already there – the birds, the trees, the wind, the leaves.
 Audiences are encouraged to both circulate and linger, at their own pace, following their own impulses for what to pay attention to.
 The immersive, multi-layered experience is intentionally designed without any fixed focal points, instead inviting participants and audience alike to allow moments to unfold in their own personal way – noticing a particular bird call or a branch, a perspective or a memory – things that may have been previously overlooked or hidden, covered up or forgotten.
 Attendees can stay for as little or as long as they like, but these sound scores and events are designed as a 2-3 hour experience.
 The more time spent in the sound garden, the more deeply its effects are felt, and the more its subtle elements come to light.